 We've been looking forward to this ride for a looooong time; this is a truly significant motorcycle.
 Ducati has stamped its authority on the Adventure bike segment in the only way it knows how.
 The new Multistrada 1200 S is vastly more powerful and exciting than anything else in the segment.
 In fact, it's more powerful and exciting than an awful lot of pure sportsbikes.
-What's more, with its traction control, ABS, fly-by-wire throttle mapping and electronic suspension adjustments it boasts the most technologically advanced computer system we've ever seen on a streetbike - while still being marvelously simple to ride.
-Loz Blain and Noel McKeegan strap the boots on for the latest in our HD Video Road Tests.
-Enjoy!
+What's more, with its traction control, ABS, fly-by-wire throttle mapping and electronic suspension adjustments it boasts the most technologically advanced computer system we've ever seen on a streetbike - while still being marvellously simple to ride.

 The big bore "Adventure" touring segment is starting to look pretty crowded at the moment - you've got grandpa Beemer, the big KTM, the viciously ugly but practical V-Strom, Yamaha's proto-beemer Super Tenere, Triumph's Tiger, Guzzi's Stelvio ... each with its own mix of off-road capability versus on-road touring practicality.